 For Caleb:

-like pebbles into a muddy spring pond.
 It is a protest campaign lost into the lacy twilight

-of a standard-issue Tuesday, dogs barking from their fence posts
+of a standard-issue Tuesday,

-and birds chirping in thorny branches nearby.
+dogs barking from their fence posts and birds chirping in thorny branches nearby.

 He is all vowels and raw oxygen.

-Reminding us neighbors the necessity of one’s mother.
+Reminding neighbors the necessity of mother.

 Silence.